WAIVER OF LIABILITY

 - Any behavior that is deemed violent, harassing, and/or inappropriate in any way, as witnessed by the umpire, referee, or PUMP/PSL staff, will result in the actions outlined in our Sportsmanship Policy.

 - A player who is ejected from a game must leave the premises immediately.
-Play will not resume until the ejected player has left.
+Play will not resume until the ejected player has left the facility.

 - Officials reserve the right to end a game at any point if the overall sportsmanship is out of line.